Tay-Day/Yahtzee/README.md

 # Yahtzee
-A Yahtzee simulator that uses probability to find best option.
+A simplified Yahtzee simulator that uses an expectimax function to find best option.
+Uses pygame for a fun GUI.